Value = PmBuffer.GetStringVar(nOffset, nAttr, nEncoding)

 0 (default) - (ANSI) Each character is stored in a single byte.
 The values from 0 to 127 represent an ASCII character table that is not changing in meaning.
 The values from 128 to 255 have different meaning in various localizations (code pages, e.g. Windows CP-1250).

-1 - (UTF-8) Each character is stored in 1, 2 or 4 bytes, i.e has variable lenght.
+1 - (UTF-8) Each character is stored in 1, 2 or 4 bytes, it means has variable length.
 The advantage is that the latin characters (ASCII) are stored in a single byte.
 Only special characters and characters with diacritics are stored in multiple bytes.
 This storage is therefore very efficient.

 This encoding is commonly used for data exchange, data persistence and on the web.

-2 - (UTF-16) Each character is stored in 2 bytes (or exceptionally in 4 bytes), i.e. it has a fixed lenght.
-The advantage is that most characters are stored in 2 bytes so these strings are easy to work with (because of the fixed lenght).
+2 - (UTF-16) Each character is stored in 2 bytes (or exceptionally in 4 bytes), i.e. it has a fixed length.
+The advantage is that most characters are stored in 2 bytes so these strings are easy to work with (because of the fixed length).